How to Choose the Best Suppressor for Your Glock: Setup, Parts & Tips

 Movies, television, and video games have showcased suppressed pistols for decades.
 Iconic figures like James Bond and characters such as Ghost from Call of Duty have popularized the image of a sleek, silenced handgun.
 There’s something undeniably cool about a silenced Glock that not only offers “Hollywood quiet” but also delivers real-world benefits—such as reduced recoil and improved hearing protection.
 With a Glock silencer properly installed, you can shift the burden of hearing protection from your head to your firearm while enjoying a quieter, more controlled shooting experience.

 In this guide, we’ll walk you through everything you need to know about adding a suppressor to your Glock.
-Whether you’re interested in a dedicated Glock 19 suppressor setup or simply wondering, "can you put a silencer on a Glock?", our step-by-step instructions and expert tips will help you achieve a suppressor ready Glock that meets your performance and safety needs.
+Whether you’re interested in a dedicated Glock 19 suppressor setup or simply wondering, "can you put a silencer on a Glock?", our step-by-step instructions and expert tips will help you achieve a suppressor-ready Glock that meets your performance and safety needs.

 Table of Contents

-Parts for Silencing a Glock
+Essential Parts for a Glock Suppressor Setup

 Threaded Barrel